cccyf/15-466-f20-base4/README.md

-# (TODO: your game's title)
+# To Experience

-Author: (TODO: your name)
+Author: YF

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: A climbing story.
+You can make your choices according to the game instructions.

-Text Drawing: (TODO: how does the text drawing in this game work?
-Is text precomputed?
-Rendered at runtime?
-What files or utilities are involved?)
+Text Drawing: It's included in the TextTexture and SceneScript files.
+SceneScript is to load the text assets at runtime.
+TextTexture is to compute the positions and the text at runtime.

 Screen Shot: